Soracom LTE-M Button Setup Guide

 Button with rear cover removed

-Register the built-in eSIM
+Register the Built-In eSIM

 Your Soracom LTE-M Button includes a built-in embedded SIM (eSIM) which the button uses when connecting to cellular networks.
 In order for the button to use this SIM, it needs to first be registered to your Soracom account.
 The steps for registering the built-in eSIM depend on where you purchased your LTE-M Button.